 - Made in collaboration with artisans from creative communities, with a focus on preserving age-old methods of weaving, dyeing, and painting textiles

-- Each piece is made to order and may take between 5-15 working days to complete
+- Each piece is made to order and may take up to 4 weeks to complete

 - Made in Lagos, Nigeria, ships from Nigeria